 The best ways to get to Brussels

-Brussels has an international airport with many airlines operating affordable flights to the city.
+Brussels has an international airport with many airlines operating cheap flights to the city.

 If you are travelling from within Europe you can reach Brussels by train on the comfortable and fast Eurostar and Thalys rail networks.
 If budget is your priority, cheap long-distance buses to Brussels are operated by Eurolines and FlixBus.